Slip, Trip, and Fall Claims

 - Free initial conversation, so you can find out more about making a claim without any expense or obligation.

-- The choice of a conditional agreement – widely known as a CFA or No Win No Fee* agreement.
+- Access to legal representation that offers a no win no fee agreement which is otherwise known as a conditional fee agreement (CFA).
 A CFA removes the financial risk of paying legal costs in advance of raising a claim with no compensation guarantees.
-If your claim is not successful, you will not have to pay any legal expenses (*Conditions may apply.
-Please see details at the bottom of the page).
+If your claim is not successful, you will not have to pay any legal expenses.

-- Agreements with leading personal injury and fall claims solicitors around the UK.
-That way, we can match you with a slip and fall injury lawyer who has the right experience to best support you.
+- Access to leading personal injury and fall claim solicitors around the UK.
+That way, we can match you with a slip-and-fall injury lawyer who has the right experience to best support you.

 Starting your Slip, Trip and Fall Claim